 Turnitin isn't the only detector catching Quillbot.
 Here's how other major detectors handle Quillbot-paraphrased content in 2026.

-[GPTZero](/blog/bypass-gptzero-ai-detection) has added a dedicated paraphrase detection feature that can specifically label text as "possible AI paraphrase detected."
-Its 7-component detection system, which includes perplexity, burstiness, and additional analysis layers, catches many Quillbot-processed texts because the underlying statistical patterns survive synonym swapping.
+GPTZero has added a dedicated paraphrase detection feature that can specifically label text as "possible AI paraphrase detected."
+Its multi-component detection system, which includes perplexity, burstiness, and additional analysis layers, catches many Quillbot-processed texts because the underlying statistical patterns survive synonym swapping.

 The bottom line: if you're using Quillbot to dodge AI detection, you're fighting an uphill battle against every major detector, not just Turnitin.
 Each one has either added or improved its paraphrased content detection since 2024.